SpongePowered/SpongeDocs/source/plugin/optional/usage.rst

         }
     }

-However through use of ``Optional``\ s methods for conditional code execution, all those presence checks are hidden, reducing the boilerplate and indentation levels and thus leaving the code much more readable:
+However, through the use of ``Optional`` methods for conditional code execution, all those presence checks are hidden, reducing the boilerplate and indentation levels and thus leaving the code much more readable:

 .. code-block:: java